scivision/fortran-filesystem/README.md

 ```

 **Cray PE** works with GCC or Intel backends.
-The Cray compiler itself works with the non-C++ fallback.
+The Cray compiler itself works with the non-C++ filesystem.

 ## Build